-In the midst of all the political drama, the hot episode of IMF, the Shahbaz Sharif / NAB chapter, Dam funds collection drive, the campaign for planting trees across the country, and the ‘Feroze Khan got upset with the Hum Style Awards Joke including his wife’ chapter, if there is one news that you do not know and are clearly missing out on is that Pakistan is initiating its first ever Digital City in the country.
+In the midst of all the political drama, the hot episode of IMF, the Shahbaz Sharif / NAB chapter, Dam funds collection drive, the campaign for planting trees across the country, and the ‘Feroze Khan got upset with the Hum Style Awards Joke including his wife’ chapter, if there is one news that you do not know and are clearly missing out on is that Pakistan is initiating its first-ever Digital City in the country.

 The Pakistan Tehreek e Insaf government surely does look like it is in hot waters because of the recent decisions are taken by the government that many people are totally against.
-Like the recent plan to take IMF bailout package by Finance Minister.
+Like the recent plan to take an IMF bailout package by Finance Minister.
 This is highly debatable, but it would be totally unjust to avoid highlighting the good things happening in these hundred days of PTI government that everyone is talking about.

-This is a huge thing for the country since it is the first ever digital city which Pakistan is going to finally have.
+This is a huge thing for the country since it is the first-ever digital city which Pakistan is going to finally have.
 This decision was taken by the Khyber Pakhtunkhwa government which decided to begin the work on it and build this city in the nearby areas of the capital city of Pakistan, Islamabad.

-While sharing this news with the public on his Twitter account, Kamran Khan Bangash, the Special Assistant to Chief Minister Khyber Pakhtunkhwa Mehmood Khan on Science and Technology, announced that the provincial government has a massive plan of launching Pakistan Digital City Haripur, the first ever in the country, located behind the capital’s Margalla Hills.
+While sharing this news with the public on his Twitter account, Kamran Khan Bangash, the Special Assistant to Chief Minister Khyber Pakhtunkhwa Mehmood Khan on Science and Technology, announced that the provincial government has a massive plan of launching Pakistan Digital City Haripur, the first-ever in the country, located behind the capital’s Margalla Hills.

 He further added,